Zechariah is the founder and contributor of Contingency Media.

 My professional life has followed suit with my individual pursuits.
 I began with opportunities in the service industry, just looking for a start, and soon began exploring my passions in technology sales, technical troubleshooting, marketing, management, education, and instructional design.

-Contingency Media is my catch all conglomerate of dreams.
-It’s focused in a pursuit of creative media that enrich, and versatile in further honing in and specializing.
+Contingency Media is my conglomerate of dreams.
+It has a focus on the pursuit of creative media that enrich, and training programs that further democratize knowledge.

-The showcase pages tell a bit of my story—showing early works and how they developed over time as my skills have improved.
+The showcase pages tell a bit of my story, showing some selection of early works and how they develop over time.
+Many projects, however, I cannot share due to proprietary information and confidentiality agreements.

 Thanks for taking the time to explore!
 If you have any questions or would otherwise like to learn more, feel free to visit my social channels and use the email form below.